oneops/oneops/crawler/src/main/java/com/oneops/crawler/plugins/hadr/README.md

 `-Dhadr.prod.datacenters.list=datacenter1~datacenter2~datacenter3` ; list of data centers separated by `~`.
 This list will be used to identify if platform is deployed in any 2 of data centers from the list.
 Any platform deployed on more than 2 data centers will be marked as DR compliant.

-`produtionCloudsList` ; list of production cloud names separated by `~`.
+`-DprodutionCloudsList` ; list of production cloud names separated by `~`.
 This list will be used to identify platforms which are using production clouds in non-production profile names.

-`hadr.stageCloudFilter.regex` ; default value set as `stg`.
+`-Dhadr.stageCloudFilter.regex` ; default value set as `stg`.
 This property is being used to search `stg` keyword in cloud names. if environments with prod profile names are using cloud names containing `stg` as keyword then platform will be labeled with technical debt.